 What is depression?

 Nearly everyone has felt depressed, sad, or blue at one time or another.
 A depressed mood is a normal reaction to loss, life's struggles, or injured self-esteem.
 Sometimes, however, depression becomes intense, lasts for long periods, and prevents a person from leading a normal life.
+If left untreated, depression can get worse, sometimes lasting for years.
+It can even result in suicide.
+It is important to recognize the signs of depression and seek help if you see signs of depression in you or a loved one.
+It is important to know that depression CAN be treated successfully.

 What are the symptoms of depression?